pry/pry/README.markdown

 If we just want to go back one level of nesting we can of course just use the `quit` or `exit` or `back` commands.

-To breakout of all levels of pry nesting and return immediately to the calling process use `exit_all`:
+To break out of all levels of Pry nesting and return immediately to the calling process use `exit_all`:

     pry("friend":3) exit_all